 Feng et al. found that REB-treated produced water had substantially fewer oil droplets of all sizes compared to untreated produced water.
 The most effective REB helped remove oil droplets of all sizes and removed larger oil droplets completely.
 Increased treatment time also improved the REB efficacy as more oil droplets were given time to coalesce, larger droplets moved to the water surface, and only small oil droplets were left behind.
 (Image credit Feng et al., 2018).

 Feng et al. found that the FlowCam imaging particle analysis technology was a successful technology to analyze oil in produced water.
 It is "quick and provides information on the oil/solids content, oil droplets size and size distribution using a small amount of sample.
 The analysis helps to understand the behavior and the performance of REBs in water clarification."

 Access the full article here.

 The FlowCam has proven to be successful in many stages of the oil extraction process, from drilling mud material characterization and frac proppant analysis to hydraulic fluid monitoring and catfines analysis.
+The FlowCam even has an Oil-in-Water Algorithm used to classify oil droplets from solids.
 Download the FlowCam for Oil and Gas Applications brochure to learn about the unique benefits of the FlowCam technology for oil and gas extraction.

 Feng, X., Fakunle, D., Osness, K., Khan, G., Sartori, L. (2018).
 Oil in water characterization by dynamic optical fluid imaging technology.
 Fuel, 234, 700-706. doi: 10.1016/j.fuel.2018.07.064